Weighted Fairness Notions for Indivisible Items Revisited: Introduction

 \subsection{Our contributions}

-As is commonly done in fair division, we assume throughout the paper that agents have additive utilities.
+As is commonly done in fair division, we assume throughout the paper that agents have additive, nonnegative utilities.
 In \textbf{Section~\ref{sec:fairness-up-to-1}}, we focus on fairness up to one item.
 The role of envy-freeness relaxations is to provide an upper bound on the amount of envy that is allowed between agents.
-In the unweighted setting, EF1 from agent $i$ towards agent~$j$ requires that $i$'s envy is at most $i$'s highest utility for an item in $j$'s bundle.
+In the unweighted setting, EF1 from agent $i$ towards agent~$j$ requires $i$'s envy to be at most $i$'s highest utility for an item in $j$'s bundle.
 Formally, denoting $i$'s utility function by $u_i$ and $j$'s bundle by $A_j$, the envy should be at most $\max_{g\in A_j}u_i(g)$.
-In the weighted setting, however, envy is measured by comparing the scaled utilities $u_i(A_i)/w_i$ and $u_i(A_j)/w_j$.
-Therefore, one could reasonably argue that the amount of allowed envy should be similarly scaled to be either $u_i(g)/w_i$ or $u_i(g)/w_j$; the first scaling corresponds to (hypothetically) adding the value of $g$ to $A_i$ while the second scaling corresponds to removing the value of $g$ from $A_j$.
-Clearly, the first scaling yields a smaller envy-allowance if and only if $w_i > w_j$, so it favors agents with larger weights, while the second scaling favors those with smaller weights.
+In the weighted setting, however, envy is measured by comparing the scaled utilities $u_i(A_i)/w_i$ and $u_i(A_j)/w_j$, where $w_i$ and $w_j$ denote the agents' weights.
+Therefore, one could reasonably argue that the amount of allowed envy should be similarly scaled to be either $u_i(g)/w_j$ or $u_i(g)/w_i$; the first scaling corresponds to (hypothetically) removing the value of $g$ from $A_j$, while the second scaling corresponds to adding the value of $g$ to $A_i$.
+Clearly, the first scaling yields a smaller envy allowance if and only if $w_i < w_j$, so it favors agents with smaller weights, while the second scaling favors those with larger weights.
 We generalize both extremes at once by defining the allowed envy to be a \emph{weighted average} of the two quantities, i.e., $u_i(g)\cdot \left(x/w_j + y/w_i\right)$ for $x+y = 1$.
 We denote this envy-freeness relaxation by WEF$(x,y)$.
 Similarly, we define WPROP$(x,y)$ as a relaxation of proportionality.